Alireza-LA/50_Projects_50_Days/README.md

 ---

 ## 🧩 About This Repository
-This repository serves as my **hands-on frontend learning journey**, where I build 50 small, focused projects to:
+This repository serves as my **hands-on frontend learning journey**, where I build small, focused projects to:
-- Strengthen my HTML, CSS, and JavaScript fundamentals
+- Strengthen HTML, CSS, and JavaScript fundamentals
 - Learn UI design patterns and microinteractions
-- Improve code structure and reusability
+- Improve code organization and reusability
 - Build consistency and discipline in daily development

-Each project is small, visual, and interactive — perfect for learning by doing.
+Each project is visual and interactive — perfect for learning by doing.

 ---